-Detect and Fit a Line
+Detect and Fit Line

-You are currently viewing the documentation for a pre-release version (2.2.0).
-To access documentation for other versions, click the "Switch Version" button located in the upper-right corner of the page.
+You are currently viewing the documentation for the latest version (2.2.0).
+To access a different version, click the "Switch version" button located in the upper-right corner of the page.

-■ If you're unsure about the version of the product you are using, please contact Mech-Mind Technical Support for assistance.
+■ If you are not sure which version of the product you are currently using, please feel free to contact Mech-Mind Technical Support.

 Description